Plaisance resident charged with Olato Sam’s murder

 Police said Joshua Martin Archer called ‘Joshie’, a labourer of Robert Road, Plaisance, East Coast Demerara, was arrested on August 5, 2023, by Deputy Superintendent Dufu.

-Archer waa charged on August 14, 2023, for murder committed on Olato Sam.
+Archer was charged on August 14, 2023, for murder committed on Olato Sam.

 The educator was shot dead while in the company of friends on the Plaisance Line Top.

-Archer ppeared at the Sparendaam Magistrates’ Court #1 before Magistrate Rochelle Liverpool, where the charge was read to him.
+Archer appeared at the Sparendaam Magistrates’ Court #1 before Magistrate Rochelle Liverpool, where the charge was read to him.

 He was not required to plea and was remanded to Prison.